AmmaarahJacobs/mindbloomery/README.md

 # mindbloomery
-This is a mental health website.
+This is a mental health website🧠, that helps you cope with some types of mental health issues🧘.